Borrowing Money for a Down Payment: How and When to Do It

 There are two different types of bridge loans: a first-mortgage bridge loan and a second-mortgage bridge loan.

-- First-mortgage bridge loan.
-You’ll take out one large loan — typically up to 80% of your current home’s value.
-After your current loan balance is paid off, the difference can be used as a down payment on your new home.
+First-mortgage bridge loan.
+This option requires a large loan for more than you currently owe, up to 80% of your current home’s value.
+You’ll pay off your current loan and use the extra cash as a down payment on the home you’re buying.

-- Second-mortgage bridge loan.
-With this option, you borrow up to 80% of the difference between your current home loan as a second mortgage (similar to a HEL or HELOC).
-This may be a good option if you have a low interest rate on your current mortgage, especially since bridge loan rates tend to be much higher than traditional mortgage rates.
+Second-mortgage bridge loan.
+Similar to a home equity loan or HELOC, you’ll borrow up to 80% of your home’s value above your current mortgage balance.
+This is a good choice if you have a good rate on your current mortgage, since bridge loan interest rates tend to be much higher than traditional mortgage rates.

-Pros and cons of using a down payment assistance program
+Pros and cons of borrowing money for a down payment